-We found Podlaskie to be unlike any other region we had visited in Poland.
+Poland’s Podlaskie Voivodship turned out to be unlike any other region we had visited in the country.
 For one, it has an interesting cultural makeup with traces of a century-long mixture of nationalities, cultures and religions.

 Catholic and Orthodox Churches stand next door to synagogues and mosques, and the mixture is also reflected in the different traditional foods of the region (which is always a plus in our book).

-The other interesting thing about Podlaskie are the varied natural environments and in the span of a few days, we discovered serene glacial lakes, bird-filled marshlands and deep primeval forests.
+The other interesting thing about Podlaskie are the different landscapes and in the span of a few days, we discovered pretty glacial lakes, bird-filled marshlands and deep primeval forests.
 Here’s our one-week itinerary to this unique corner of Poland.

 This post may contain affiliate links, and I might earn a small commission at no additional cost to you.
 For more info, click here.